 The songs on this album started with rhythms recorded on analogue drums.
 We usually use a drum machine, so I think this approach gave the tracks something of a different sensibility, a looser and more ‘human’ feel, compared to the rigidity of the drum machine.
 We typically vacillate between long-form, abstract compositions and shorter, more composed songs or a combination thereof.
 Luminous Rot tends towards the latter and is probably our album with the most ‘concise’ songs.

-As a huge Slint fan can’t help asking, how was the experience of working with David Pajo in mixing the album.
-Is it something that you had pursued for a while or happened more spontaneously?
+As a huge Slint fan can’t help asking, how was the experience of working with David Pajo in mixing the album?
+Is it something that you pursued a while or that happened more spontaneously?

 Where would you like to see your sound going?
 Or any musically “alien” territories you would like to be bringing to your sound?

-We are currently working on some new collaborative material that has taken our music into new directions: synth-pop, on the one hand, grindcore on the other one.
+We are currently working on some new collaborative material that has taken our music into new directions: synth-pop, on the one hand, and grindcore, on the other one.